Reggie Watts

-Reginald Lucien Frank Roger Watts (born March 23, 1972) is an American comedian, actor, beatboxer, and musician.
+Reginald Lucien Frank Roger Watts (born March 23, 1972) is an American comedian, musician, beatboxer, and actor.
 His improvised musical sets are created using only his voice, a keyboard, and a looping machine.
-Watts refers to himself as a "disinformationist" who aims to disorient his audience in a comedic fashion.
-He was the regular house musician on the spoof IFC talkshow Comedy Bang!
-Bang! and leads the house band for The Late Late Show with James Corden.
+He refers to himself as a "disinformationist" who aims to disorient his audience in a comedic fashion.
+He was the regular house musician on the spoof IFC talk show Comedy Bang!
+Bang! and led the house band for The Late Late Show with James Corden from 2015 to 2023.

 Early life

-Reginald Lucien Frank Roger Watts was born in Stuttgart on March 23, 1972, the son of French mother Christiane and African-American father Charles Alphonso Watts.
-His father was an officer in the Air Force, leading the family to live in Germany, France, Italy, and Spain before returning to the U.S. and settling in Great Falls, Montana, where Watts was raised; he graduated from Great Falls High School in 1990.
+Reginald Lucien Frank Roger Watts was born in Stuttgart (which was then in West Germany) on March 23, 1972, the son of French mother Christiane and African-American father Charles Alphonso Watts.
+His parents were there at the time due to his father's role as a Master Sergeant in the U.S. Air Force, which also later led the family to live in France, Italy, and Spain before returning to the U.S. They settled in Great Falls, Montana, where Watts grew up and graduated from Great Falls High School in 1990.
 He began piano and violin lessons at the age of five, with his love of music beginning as a young child when he saw Ray Charles play the piano on television.
 He moved to Seattle at the age of 18 to study music, attending the Art Institute of Seattle before studying jazz at Cornish College of the Arts.